saeyslab/napari-sparrow/.github/instructions/_cosmx.context.md

 - Read one global labels mosaic from `CellLabels` when `cells_labels=True`.
 - Preserve every vendor pyramid level exactly as supplied.
 - Keep image and label arrays lazy and Dask-backed.
-- Use identity transforms for global rasters and global transcript coordinates.
+- Use identity transforms for every layer, and express all coordinates in the mosaic's raster pixel space so points, rasters and table centroids overlay.
-- Use FOV origin translations only when transcripts have local coordinates.
+- Convert the vendor's upward-increasing global pixel y into downward raster rows using the mosaic top edge from `fov_positions_file.csv`; use the per-FOV origins to place local transcript coordinates.
 - Keep labels and the optional vendor table linked through Sparrow table metadata.
 - Do not restore the legacy TIFF/PNG fallback or generate replacement scale levels.